Arcnilya/netrunning/documentation.md

 The dictionary contains the following:
 ```
-net['name'] # The name of the architecture, default is "NET" + the current data and time
+net['name'] # The name of the architecture, default is "NET" + the current date and time
 net['level'] # The adequate Interface Level for the architecture
-net['max_depth'] # The maximum depth in the architecture, used later for indicating which rooms a Virus can be planted in
+net['max_depth'] # The maximum depth in the architecture, used later for placing Virus
 net['rooms'] # A list of dictionaries symbolising the rooms in the architecture
 ```
-Each dictionary in the <code>net['rooms']</code> list contains the following:
+Each dictionary (room) in the <code>net['rooms']</code> list contains the following:
 ```
 room['content'] # What the room contains (Black ICE, Password, File, Control Node)
-room['depth'] # How deep the room is, used later for indicating if a Virus can be planted
+room['depth'] # How deep the room is, used later for placing Virus
 room['branch'] # A list of dictionaries symbolising the rooms in a branch
 ```
-Limitation: The rooms in a branch cannot have any further branches
+Limitation: The rooms in a <code>room['branch']</code> list cannot have any further branches